jkunimune/Djastiz/word_guide.md

 ### grz
 _verb_
-	*freedom*
+	*free*

 ### guap
 _verb_
-	*lethargy*; of communication; the idea with this word is to distinguish lethargic email from rapid SMS texting
+	*laggy*; of communication; the idea with this word is to distinguish lethargic email from rapid SMS texting

 ### gup
 _noun_